smourier/DirectNAot/README.md

 * Raw pointers (like `ISomething*`) usage is not publicly exposed, only interface types (like `ISomething`), or `nint` depending on the situation. `object` as out parameter type for untyped (native `void**`) COM interfaces has been considered but it's been replaced by `nint` which is more universal, including for authoring (aka implementing COM interfaces in .NET) scenarios.
 * All `ComObject` instances are created using ComWrappers' "unique instance" (`CreateObjectFlags.UniqueInstance` and `UniqueComInterfaceMarshaller<>`) marshalling feature, as we want to control when objects are released (what's the serious use of non-unique instances in interop scenarios anyway?)
 * Due to the usage of unique instances everywhere in DirectN AOT, we had to add a hack to overcome a nasty .NET 8 bug https://github.com/dotnet/runtime/issues/96901 or everything crashes very quickly at GC or finalizing time.
 This hack is inactive under .NET 9+.
 * Doing interop is inherently unsafe but we want to keep a .NET-like programming whenever possible.
-The generated code serves a similar purpose to the CsWin32 project, but the final generated code and net result (ie: how we use it as a caller) are quite different.
+The generated code serves a similar purpose to the CsWin32 project, but the final generated code and net result (ie: how we use it as a caller) are quite different (although CsWin32 has been improved at the end of 2025).

 # Installation
 You can just compile the source (note it can take *minutes* due to the fact ComWrapper Source generation is *slooooowwwwww*...) or use the nuget packages